ulfschneider/breakdown/README.md

 DEL Epic RESTTEST-26 This epic will be removed when pushed
 ```

+It´s also possible to change the contents of already existing JIRA issues.
+You can even convert stories to epics or epics to stories and by using cut and paste move a story from one epic to another.

+### What is not possible in Atom

+* You cannot convert sub-tasks into stories or epics and you cannot move sub-tasks to different parents.
+* You cannot change the status of issues.
+* To delete a story with sub-tasks you first have to delete the sub-tasks.

 ### Push to JIRA

-Select in the Packages menu **Breakdown / Push to JIRA** to push new issues to JIRA.
-Currently you cannot push modifications of already created issues - it´s only possible to push new created issues.
+Select in the Packages menu **Breakdown / Push to JIRA** to push your change to JIRA.
 A push is always followed by an automatic pull.
 If some issues could not be pushed, you will receive a warning notification with the reason code.
-In addition those issues will disappear from the editor.
+In addition, those issues will disappear from the editor.
 Use the editor UNDO function to let those issues reappear.